Freakwill/pyrimidine/docs/source/Examples.md

 ![](comparison.png)

-## Example 3
+## Example 3 --- Quantum GA
+Here we create Quantum GA.

-### Quantum GA
+### use `QuantumChromosome`

-It is based on quantum chromosomes.
+Quantum GA is based on quantum chromosomes, `QuantumChromosome`.
 Let use have a look at the source code.
+It is recommended to use decorate `@basic_memory` to save the best measure result of a quantum chromosome.

 ```python
 class QuantumChromosome(CircleChromosome):